robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 #### Optional Arguments

 > [!IMPORTANT]
-> LXX Understand the concept of optional arguments and how they are used.
+> LXX Understand the concept of optional arguments and how they are documented.
 (K2)

 Arguments that have a default value can be omitted when the keyword is called, causing these arguments to be set to their default value.
 These arguments are listed after the mandatory arguments in the argument interface.